xtrime-ru/TelegramApiServer/README.md

         You can add a client IP in .env file to `IP_WHITELIST` (separate with a comma)

         In docker version by default api available only from localhost (127.0.0.1).
-        To allow connections from the internet, need to change ports in docker-compose.yml to `9503:9503` and recreate the container: `docker-compose up -d`.
+        To allow connections from the internet, need to change ports in docker-compose.yml to `9503:9503` and recreate the container: `docker compose up -d`.
         This is very insecure, because this will open TAS port to anyone from the internet.
         Only protection is the `IP_WHITELIST`, and there are no warranties that it will secure your accounts.
     * If method is inside class (messages, contacts and etc.) use '.' to separate class from method: